Aluva: Culture

 Aluva's culture has been influenced by the people native to it and by those attracted to it due to factors such as its proximity to the Periyar River.

 Several Malayalam movie songs are dedicated to the Periyar River.
 Poets such as Changapuzha Krishna Pillai, G. Sankara Kurup, Balachandran Chullikkadu, critic Kuttipuzha Krishnapilla, and novelist Subash Chandran are from Aluva and lived there.
 Though not from the Aluva area, Vayalar Ramavarma and O.N.V.
 Kurup also wrote about Periyar, as Aluva influenced their writing.

-The mimicry comedy that dominated the cultural landscape of Kerala beginning in the 1980s was originated in Aluva by stand-up comedians from that area, though they got larger audiences and fans in Kochi and Malayalam movies later, which would make them fixations of Kerala's popular culture.
-The actor known as Dileep is from the latter part of the time in which parody was considered to be popular.
-With Kochi becoming the base for Mollywood, several parts of the city, including Aluva, have featured in films such as Premam (portraying the erstwhile Aluva town in the 90s and early 2000s) and Nizhal.

 Several newspapers and magazines were published in Aluva during the print era.
 Continuing with the tradition of published writing, the first online magazine and blogging platform was started in Aluva by puzha.com, which still exists on the Internet.

-Tourists can find the Manappuram as a long stretch of sand bank followed by a plain.
-Sivagiri Ashram has a small temple that worships Sree Narayana Guru.
-Tourist spots include Mahadeva Temple and Aluva Palace.